vibes-863/Autonomous-Food-Delivery-System/README.md

     colcon build
     ```
 ## Installing the program on the Dispenser bot's ESP32
-- Download the `esp32code_v3.4` package from the cloned repository files, into your Remote PC
+- Navigate to `esp32code_v3.4` folder within the cloned repository files
 - Open `esp32code_v3.4.ino` with Arudino IDE 2.0.3
-- Follow the `INITIALIZATION` steps
+- Follow the `INITIALIZATION` steps within
 - Connect the ESP32 to the Remote PC with a Micro USB cable
 - Flash the code onto the ESP32 whilst simultaneously pressing the `BOOT` button on the ESP32
 ## Setting up Waypoints for the tables